abhi3700/toe_contracts/README.md

 		+ [ ] rate 			// for both driver/commuter
 		+ [ ] delete 		// delete the ride entry, even if the rating is not done or will be done later.
 Bcoz, the RAM can't be consumed due to this delay.
 	- Table-1					// showing the `enroute` & `on-trip` rides
+	- Workflow (Explained):
+		- Here, the ride table will be created only by the contract account using `create` action.
+		- And then destroyed using `erase` action.

 * Stake
 	- Actions